Search

 They can also be classified on how many times votes can be counted.
 Methods like Plurality, Borda, and Approval with single counting rounds are simpler since voters can be sure to know how their votes will be applied.

 • First-past-the-post (also called Plurality or Relative Majority or Winner-Take-All) - vote for at most one candidate.
-Most votes wins, even if this is less than a majority.
+Most votes wins, even if this is less than 51%.

 • Runoff systems

-• Two-round runoff voting - if no majority, hold a new election with only the top two candidates.
+• Runoff voting - Two Round System - if no majority, hold a new election with only the top two candidates.
 This system is used for most single-winner elections in France.

 • Elimination runoff - if no majority, hold a new election with the weakest candidate eliminated.
-Repeat until there is a majority.
+Repeat until there is a majoirty.

-• Approval voting (AV) - Voters may vote for as many candidates as they like.
-Candidate with most votes wins.
+• Approval voting (AV) - Voters may vote yes or no on each candidate.
+Candidate with most yes votes wins.
 Sometimes considered a version of Cardinal Rankings (see below) with a point range of [0,1]

 • Random ballot - May also be used for multiwinner elections, or as a tiebreaker for other methods